CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

 Recorder places the trace files in a folder within the current working directory named ``hostname-username-appname-pid-starttime``.

-If desired (e.g., for debugging), generate human-readable traces from the captured trace files.
+If desired (e.g., for debugging), use the recorder2text tool to generate human-readable traces from the captured trace files.

 .. code-block:: Bash
     :caption: Generate Human-readable Traces